The Retirement Guys: 5 tips to help efficiently plan your estateWritten by Nolan Baker Mark Clair | | firstname.lastname@example.org

 - Get The Documents That Will Help You While You Are Still Alive.
 A will kicks in when you die.
 If you become incapacitated you should have documents that allow someone to step in and act on your behalf in a timely manner.
 Durable Power of Attorney, Health Power of Attorney, Living Will, etc.

 - A Will or Trust Does Not Necessarily Control Where Everything Goes.
 Many don’t realize that accounts like IRAs, Retirement Accounts, Life Insurance, Annuities, etc., have beneficiary designations.
 These designations control where these accounts go.
 This might be different than what your will or trust says.

 There are many more things to consider than we have space for here.
 Make sure you consult with a qualified attorney to discuss all the issues when beginning the process of creating an efficient estate plan.
 For more information on The Retirement Game Plan, go to www.retirementguysnetwork.com.
 As always, have a happy retirement.

 For more information about The Retirement Guys, tune in every Saturday at 1 PM on 1370 WSPD or visit www.retirementguysradio.com.
 Securities and Investment Advisory Services are offered through NEXT Financial Group Inc., Member FINRA / SIPC.
-NEXT Financial Group, Inc. nor its representatives provide tax advice.
+NEXT Financial Group, Inc. does not provide tax or legal advice.
 The Retirement Guys are not an affiliate of NEXT Financial Group.
 The office is at 1700 Woodlands Drive, Suite 100, Maumee, OH 43537.
-419-842-0550.
+419-842-0550